Evergreen plants and shrubs are invaluable in any garden, providing structure, colour and interest right through the year.

+Lavender is a small evergreen shrub, prized for its fragrant foliage and bee-friendly flowers.
 There are so many different varieties of lavender to grow, from purple- and pink- to white-flowered varieties.
-Better still they’re evergreen, so the silvery leaves provide interest and fragrance all year, with colour-enhancing, pollinator-friendly summer flowers.
+Their silvery leaves provide interest and fragrance all year, with colour-enhancing, pollinator-friendly summer flowers.

 H x S: depends on variety.

 Euphorbia characias subsp. wulfenii

 While not the only evergreen euphorbia, this species has some of the best foliage, which looks fresh year round and it has a simple care regimen – simply cut back flowered stems to their base once past their best.
 Beacon like flowers light up the garden in summer, while the foliage sparkles with frost in winter.
 Other lovely evergreen euphorbias to grow include Euphorbia x pasteurii, Euphorbia mellifera and Euphorbia myrsinites.

 H x S: 90cm x 90cm.

 Erysimum ‘Bowles’s Mauve’

 This small evergreen shrub is without a doubt one of the hardest working plants in the garden.
 Flowering for months on end, in milder locations even all year, Erysimum ‘Bowles’s Mauve’ seldom affected by pests or diseases and is easy to propagate from cuttings.

 A go-to evergreen climbing shrub and for good reason, Trachelospermum jasminoides is well-behaved and will cover fences and other boundaries, producing masses of deliciously scented, star-shaped flowers in summer.
 The foliage is a deep green, turning bronze-green in winter.